 I have a son.
 And there is absolutely nothing he could possibly do to merit eternal conscious torment.
 No mistake he could ever make is worthy of eternal, unending horror.
 No matter what he did, I would never, ever be just to sentence him to an eternity of suffering based on his crimes.

 Thus, any concept of an eternal hell is both immoral and illogical to my friend.
 Finite sins do not deserve infinite justice he reasoned; and thus, a God who would break such logic is immoral for doing so.

 Walsh’s same argument has now been turned against him.
-To my friend, the thought of sending a human being to eternal torment was so evil and unloving, he would never believe in a God who would do that whether God preordained it or not.
-In his mind, a God who would create such a place as hell is a God who is by definition unloving and unjust.
+To my friend, the thought of sending a human being to eternal torment was so evil and unloving, he would never believe in a God who would do that, whether God preordained it or not.
+In his mind, a God who would create such a place as hell is a God who is, by definition, unloving and unjust.
 Unfortunately for Walsh, appealing to “logic” and emotionalism won’t get the job done, because two can play that game.
 Thus, my old friend could hypothetically tweet this to Walsh:

 I hate to break this to you Matt Walsh, but you believe in a God who really is logical contradiction.
 No use quoting the Bible.
-A “good and loving” God who would send a finite sinner to an infinite torment is like a square-circle.
+A “good and loving” God who would send a finite sinner to infinite torment is like a square-circle.
 It can’t exist.